erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 }]
 ```

 - base64: Uploads a file and returns the data as base64 string.
+If the parent object has a `title`, `alt`, or `name` property, it will be used as the image's `alt` text in a readonly component.

 ```json
 [{